 Whether you’re just graduating high school, returning to college after an extended break, or switching to an entirely new career, online community college classes are an excellent choice for any student.
 With so many options at your fingertips, choosing the right online classes can be a complicated process.
 To help you get the most out of your online education, we’ve highlighted five absolutely essential courses for community college students.

 Most online colleges and certificate programs will require you to complete a core curriculum before entering your concentration.
 These requisite core classes lay the foundation for the advanced college classes you will eventually take — but don’t confuse “core” with ‘basic!’
 This is college-level, after all.
-It’s important to speak with an academic adviser at your school to find out which courses are required to complete your degree or certificate program.
+It’s important to speak with an academic advisor at your school to find out which courses are required to complete your degree or certificate program.
 Also, bear in mind that core classes may have different names or descriptions from one school to another.
 Also remember that there are often very closely-related courses that can satisfy program requirements.
-Again, be sure to consult with an academic adviser!
+Again, be sure to consult with an academic advisor!

 With that in mind, here are a few essential community college courses to help get you started.

 1. Computer Information Systems (CIS)